HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 #### Inductance and Capacitance

-While resistance opposes the flow of current directly, inductance and capacitance oppose changes in current and voltage, respectively.
-These properties are crucial in radio circuits, especially for tuning and filtering.
+While resistance opposes the flow of current, inductance and capacitance deal with changes in current and voltage, which are crucial in tuning and filtering radio signals.

 #### Inductance